imagekit-developer/imagekit-dotnet/README.md

 Way two:
 1-Clone this repo or download the zip file.

 2-Add it to your solution

 3-Reference your host project to Imagekit.

 ### Usage
 Now that everything's installed and set up, you can start using ImageKit on your .NET project!
-First, Add this reference where you want to use imagekit
+First, add this reference where you want to use imagekit
 ```
 using Imagekit;
 ```